 - I will admit when I do not have an answer to a problem.
 I will work with the student to find information.
 I may even contact the course directors about a situation.

-- I will complete weekly logs and ensure each coachee completes the follow-up survey after each coaching session
+- I will complete weekly logs and ensure each junior student completes the follow-up survey after each coaching session.

 COACHING WILL BE ENDED FOR THE FOLLOWING REASONS